DataDog/opencensus-go-exporter-datadog/README.md

-# Datadog OpenCensus Metrics Exporter
+# OpenCensus Go Datadog Exporter
-Owned by Team Agent-Integrations (Tiramisu)

 ## Basic Usage

-By default, the datadog exporter will connect to the agent running at `127.0.0.1:8125`.
+By default, the Datadog exporter will connect to the agent running at `127.0.0.1:8125`.

 ```
-exporter, err := datadog.NewExporter(datadog.Options{})
+exporter := datadog.NewExporter(datadog.Options{})
 view.RegisterExporter(exporter)

 // define the measure